opencoff/sigtool/README.md

 This elliptic co-ordinate transform follows [FiloSottile's writeup][2].

 ### Format of the Encrypted File
-Every encrypted file starts with a header:
+Every encrypted file starts with a header and the header-checksum:

+* Fixed-size header
+* Variable-length header
+* SHA256 sum of both of the above

+The fixed length header is:

     7 byte magic ("SigTool")
     1 byte version number
     4 byte header length (big endian encoding)
-    32 byte SHA256 of the encryption-header

-The encryption-header is described as a protobuf file (sign/hdr.proto):
+The variable length header has the per-recipient wrapped keys.
+This is described as a protobuf file (sign/hdr.proto):

 ```protobuf
     message header {